HHRy/prawn-graph/README.markdown

   * <tt>gem install prawn-graph</tt>

-Will give you the latest 'stable' version of Prawn and the latest compatible version of prawn-graph.
+Gem version 0.3 is compatible with the latest 0.8 stable release of prawn.
+If you're still using 0.7, then install version 0.2 of prawn-graph.

 Using graphs in your PDF is as straightforward as: